About this project

 Timelines and chronological thinking

 Chronology is our mental scaffolding for organizing historical reasoning.
 It provides us with a strong sense of the continuity and incidences of time – of when things happened – in order to understand historical causality.
 The Hong Kong Art History (HKAH) Timeline project is the first to provide a temporal map tracing events from the 1930s to the present.
-It includes relevant social and political events that have shaped the art world including the making of museums, government policies and shifts in financial or educational sectors.
-We aim to show how time is always in action, whether in linear directions or alternative patterns where time pauses, reflects or return.
-This project currently has over 400 entries and an ambition to grow in the future with contributions from our students and friends of the Department of Art History at HKU.
+Our Principle Timeline, with over 400 entries, includes relevant social and political events including the establishment of museums, art institutions, art criticism practices, government policies and shifts in financial or educational sectors.
+We also have a section called “Satellite Timelines” that are narrow focused studies that show how time is always in action, whether in linear directions or alternative patterns where time pauses, reflects or returns.

-We acknowledge, however, that our Mothership timeline provides an overview that excludes more than it includes.
+We acknowledge, however, that our Principal Timeline provides an overview that excludes more than it includes.
 Moreover, with linear timelines there is also the assumption of advances and progress, but developments can also take the shape of departures and loss.
-It is with the understanding of this, that we have also launched the first of five smaller “satellites.”
-These are case studies by students from the Hong Kong Art Workshop class (in partnership with Asia Art Archives) who explore the inconsistencies, overlaps and disruptions to speak about issues such as independent art spaces in relationship to activism, women artists as institutional builders, the presence (and absence) of minorities in Hong Kong’s art world, the development of art criticism and the relationship between grassroot art education practices and local knowledge.
+It is with the understanding of this, that we have also launched smaller “satellite” timeline research projects.
+These are case studies by students from the Hong Kong Art Workshop class.
+They explore the inconsistencies, overlaps and disruptions to speak about issues such as independent art spaces in relationship to activism, women artists as institutional builders, the presence (and absence) of minorities in Hong Kong’s art world, the development of art criticism and the relationship between grassroot art education practices and local knowledge.
 The aim of these smaller projects is to build different thresholds from which others may discover new ideas for future research.
 They also operate as standalone projects that collectively help to form the moving parts of a history of Hong Kong art.

 The Department of Art History recognizes the importance of sharing, and this website is an open-access tool which we hope will be an entrance point for meaningful conversations about Hong Kong art history.
 We invite comments and feedbacks that are made in the spirit of critical sharing and hive-minds to help us identify any mistakes we might have made.
 We also ask any usage of information found on this site to follow international practice of citation.